msupply-foundation/conforma-web-app/documentation/internal/Actions-on-Applications.md

 ### Application list view

-On server side we use smart view to calculate the count of each of the following (used to define available actions on the front-end) based on status of `review_assignment` and `review` (associated to self for Reviewer, and associated to any review for Assigners).
+On server side we use smart view to calculate the count of each of the following (used to define available actions on the front-end) based on status of `review_assignment` and `review`.
+The GraphQL query to application list view will fetch ALL `review_assignment` related to the current application `serial`, for all reviewer `user` of any `level` and `stage`.
 The actions are available to the user (if permissions apply) when the related field(s) is above 0 or `true`.

 - `Continue` -> review_draft_count